 Adding a Key and Value Only If a Key Isn’t Present

-It’s common to check whether a particular key already exists in the hash map with a value and then to take the following actions: if the key does exist in the hash map, the existing value should remain the way it is; if the key doesn’t exist, insert it and a value for it.
+It’s common to check whether a particular key already exists in the hash map with a value and then to take the following actions: If the key does exist in the hash map, the existing value should remain the way it is; if the key doesn’t exist, insert it and a value for it.

 Hash maps have a special API for this called entry that takes the key you want to check as a parameter.
 The return value of the entry method is an enum called Entry that represents a value that might or might not exist.
 Let’s say we want to check whether the key for the Yellow team has a value associated with it.
 If it doesn’t, we want to insert the value 50, and the same for the Blue team.
 Using the entry API, the code looks like Listing 8-24.